Louis Pilot

-Louis Pilot (11 November 1940 – 16 April 2016) was a Luxembourgian football player and manager.
+Louis Pilot (11 November 1940 – 16 April 2016) was a Luxembourgish football player and manager.

 In November 2003, to celebrate UEFA's jubilee, he was selected by the Luxembourg Football Federation as the country's Golden Player - the greatest player of the last 50 years.

 Playing career

-Pilot started his footballing career at his home town club CS Fola Esch, before signing for Belgian team Standard Liège at the age of 20.
-He went on to play 337 times for Standard, winning 4 Belgian league titles and 2 Belgian cups and then moved onto Royal Antwerp and Racing Jet.
-Pilot also represented the national team, winning 49 caps between 1959 and 1971, scoring seven goals in this time.
+Pilot started his footballing career as a midfielder at his home town club Fola Esch, before signing for Belgian team Standard Liège at the age of 20.
+He went on to play 337 times for Standard, winning four Belgian league titles and two Belgian cups and then moved onto Royal Antwerp and Racing Jet.
+Pilot also represented the Luxembourg national team, winning 49 caps between 1959 and 1971, scoring seven goals in this time.
 He played in 14 FIFA World Cup qualification matches.

 He retired from playing football in 1978.

-Manager career
+Managerial career

 Later that year, Pilot returned to Luxembourg and became the national team coach on 12 April, leading his nation in this capacity until 1984, when he became the head coach at the club where he had enjoyed his most successful playing period, Standard Liège.
-He lasted only one season at Standard, before returning to Luxembourg and taking up similar roles at Etzella Ettelbruck and FC Avenir Beggen, before assuming a less active role in football.
+He lasted only one season at Standard, before returning to Luxembourg and taking up similar roles at Etzella Ettelbruck and Avenir Beggen, before assuming a less active role in football.